bkrishna-hari/ASR-Stuff/README.md

 8. Go to the **Recovery Services** section and select the Azure Site Recovery vault that you created earlier.
 9. Select the **Recovery Plans (Site Recovery)** option from **Manage** group and create a new recovery plan as follows:

-   1. Click **+ Recoveer plan** button, opens below blade.
+   a.
+Click **+ Recoveer plan** button, opens below blade.

       ![](./media/storsimple-dr-using-asr/image6.png)

-   1. Enter a recovery plan name, choose Source, Target & Deployment model values.
+   b.
+Enter a recovery plan name, choose Source, Target & Deployment model values.

    c.
 Select the VMs from the protection group that you want to include in the recovery plan and click **OK** button.